 Fuchsia Gartenmeister Information

 What is Gartenmeister fuchsia plant?
-Native to the West Indies, Gartenmeister fuchsia (Fuchsia triphylla ‘Gartenmeister Bonstedt’) is a continual blooming, shrubby evergreen in zones 9-11.
+Native to the West Indies, Gartenmeister fuchsia (Fuchsia triphylla ‘Gartenmeister Bonstedt’) is a continual blooming, shrubby evergreen in zones 9 to 11.
 Grown as an annual in cooler climates, Gartenmeister fuchsia is more heat tolerant than other fuchsias.

-It is sometimes called honeysuckle fuchsia because its long, tubular orange-red flowers resemble honeysuckle flowers.
-Growing 1-3 feet tall and
+It is sometimes called honeysuckle fuchsia because its long, tubular, orange-red flowers resemble honeysuckle flowers.
+Growing 1 to 3 feet (31-91 cm.) tall and wide, Gartenmeister fuchsia grows upright when young but becomes more pendulous with age.
+It also displays attractive green-bronze foliage with purple-red undersides on red stems.

 Gartenmeister Fuchsia Care